 Solved: How do you fix a Mac that Won’t Turn On?

-Common Solutions to Mac Won’t turn on After Update MacOS Big Sur
+Common Solutions to Mac Won’t turn on After Update MacOS

 #1: Charge your MacBook At least 1 Hour.

-#2: Disconnect your Charger [Unplugg charging port], Put one finger on Trackpad center areas, and at the same time Press and hold the power button of MacBook.
-Now Keep Pressing both at least 30 to 60 seconds.
-I hope it will work and turning on the Macbook screen. that’s it. if still not work follow the next point.
+#2: Disconnect your Charger [Unplugg charging port], Put one finger on Trackpad center areas, and at the same time Press and hold the power button of the MacBook.
+Now Keep Pressing both for at least 30 to 60 seconds.
+I hope it will work and turning on the Macbook screen. that’s it. if still does not work follow the next point.

 #3: Connect your Charger, And Press and Hold the power button for 60 seconds, Also keep in your mind that if your Mac’s charging port is not light up Green/Yellow light that means you need to replace the charger.

 #4: This point fixes the hardware issues, if you don’t know and don’t need that this is for information only, Remove the bottom piece of the back body, Remove 10s screws and Take out the body.
-Now First you will see Green RAM [To identify do google Macbook Ram], Take it our One or Two RAM and put back again after 30 seconds.
-Next is Problem with MacBook hard Drive, Remove MacBook Drive, and put back in after 60 seconds.
-Still not work.
+Now First you will see Green RAM [To identify do google Macbook Ram], Take it our One or Two RAM and put it back again after 30 seconds.
+Next is Problem with MacBook hard Drive, Remove MacBook Drive, and put it back in after 60 seconds.
+Still does not working.

 Your MacBook has a problem with Battery or Motherboard.